yquake2/yquake2/doc/030_configuration.md

 the following settings should give you the best results:

 * Make sure that `busywait` is set to `1`.
 That's the default.
-Setting it to `0` saves some CPU time but is plain deadly for the timings.
+Setting it to `0` saves some CPU time (and thus increase battery life and reduce heat), but can mess up the timings, especially on Windows, which can lead to tearing- and / or micro stuttering.
-  You'll never get precise timing and tearing- and / or micro stuttering free gameplay with busy waits switched off!
 * Set `cl_async` to `1` (the default) to avoid glitches especially in physics/movement when rendering at high framerates (>90fps).
 * `cl_maxfps` should usually be set to `-1` (the **new** default) so